 Basic Dress Code Etiquette for a Bridal Shower

 When choosing your outfit for attending a bridal shower, the easiest approach is to follow common sense.
-“Nothing too risqué, nothing to overshadow the bride in any way, nothing too formal,” Abbasi tells Brides.
+“Nothing too risqué, nothing to overshadow the bride in any way, nothing too formal,” says Abbasi.
 “Go with fun, comfortable, and whatever makes you feel your best self.”

 Another thing to keep in mind is the color of your outfit. “[I] would not recommend wearing white to a bridal shower as traditionally it is called for the bride to wear white (unless otherwise stated in the invite),” Vorasane says.
 “Same goes for the color black, it is a bit bold.
 All colors in between are fair game.”
 If the bridal shower has a theme, it can impact your outfit slightly but you don’t have to go overboard.
 A small nod to the party’s aesthetic can go a long way.

 What to Wear to a Shower Based on Dress Code

 “If there is no dress code indicated, it would be safe to align your outfit with that of something you would wear to an elevated weekend brunch,” Vorasane suggests.
 “Keep in mind that you want to wear something not as revealing as you would to the bachelorette party, but something that is not as formal as the actual wedding day outfit—an outfit that makes you feel confident and excited.”

 You can also take into consideration the bride and their preferences.
 “Gauge whether they lean more toward serious or casual with their events,” Abbasi says.
 "One person’s ‘casual' might be another person’s ‘slightly dressy’ and it should be fairly obvious given your previous experience of the bride’s tastes.
 But, if in doubt, text someone else who’s going and compare notes.”